mainakch/mainakch.github.io/index.markdown

 I am also interested in building trustworthy distributed systems.

-I relish the opportunity to work with the generative natural intelligence (GenNI) typically embodied in [creative](https://paulgraham.com/newthings.html) (but not necessarily visionary or disruptive) problem solvers across disciplines.
+I relish the opportunity to work with [creative](https://paulgraham.com/newthings.html) (but not necessarily visionary or disruptive) problem solvers across disciplines.

 Brief Bio
 ---------

-I am a Member of Technical Staff at the Radio Systems Research Group within [Bell Labs Core Research](https://www.bell-labs.com/institute/blog/accelerating-a-new-era-of-research-innovation-at-nokia-bell-labs) where I am involved in research with a focus on wireless sensing and distributed systems.
+I am a Member of Technical Staff within [Bell Labs](https://www.bell-labs.com/institute/blog/accelerating-a-new-era-of-research-innovation-at-nokia-bell-labs) where I am involved in research with a focus on wireless sensing and distributed systems.

 Previously, I served as the Wireless Systems Architect and a Software Lead at [ZaiNar]({% post_url 2022-06-05-zainar %}), prior to which I served as a Senior Engineer at [Cohere Technologies](https://www.cohere-tech.com).
 Before that, I spent six wonderful years in the MS/PhD (Electrical Engineering) program at [Stanford University](https://ee.stanford.edu) with [Andrea Goldsmith](https://en.wikipedia.org/wiki/Andrea_Goldsmith_(engineer)) as my primary advisor.
 My [PhD thesis](https://searchworks.stanford.edu/view/12137362) is on noncoherent energy-detection-based communications for massive MIMO systems.
 During my PhD, I was involved with [ImpriMed](http://www.imprimedicine.com), which is now offering assays for personalizing pet cancer treatment.